ycpcs/cs320-spring2025/index.md

 * **Jan 26** - [Assign02: Individual Project Proposal](assign/assign02.html) is posted and is **due by Noon, Saturday, 2-10-24**.
 * **Jan 26** - [Lab01: HTML/CSS Resume](labs/lab01.html) is posted and is **due by Noon, Sunday, 2-4-24**.

+-->

-* **Jan 26** - [CS320 Preparation Exam](./CS320-Sp24-Prep-Exam.txt) is **due before class, Monday, 1-29-24**.
+* **Jan 27** - [CS320 Preparation Exam](./CS320-Sp25-Prep-Exam.txt) is **due before class, Wednesday, 1-29-25**.
 Download/copy the "exam" document and follow the instructions in the document.
-Fill your answers directly into the document and submit it to the CS320 Preparation Exam project under CS320, Spring 2024 on Marmoset.
+Fill your answers directly into the document and submit it to the CS320 Preparation Exam project under CS320, Spring 2025 on Marmoset.

-* **Jan 26** - Please verify that you can access your Marmoset account for CS320-Sp24.
+* **Jan 27** - Please verify that you can access your Marmoset account for CS320-Sp25.
 We will be using Marmoset for several submissions.
 If you forgot your password, please email me and I will generate a new one for you.

-* **Jan 26** - Welcome back to KEC and the most **FUN** you've ever had in a CS course.
+* **Jan 27** - Welcome back to KEC and the most **FUN** you've ever had in a CS course.

 * **AND** where you'll discover just how much **WORK** having that much **FUN** will be...!

 * **AND** where you'll also discover just how much **FUN** doing that much **WORK** will be...!

-* **AND** where you'll also discover **(rather quickly)** that Professor Hake has a rather warped sense of **FUN**...  :-)
+* **AND** where you'll also discover **(rather quickly)** that Professors Hake and Babcock have rather warped senses of **FUN**...  :-)